webplatform/docs/apis/web-storage/Storage/index.md

 }}
 {{Standardization_Status|W3C Editor's Draft}}
 {{API_Name}}
 {{Summary_Section|Provides access to a list of key/value pairs, sometimes called "items".
-The amount of storage space is limited by browsers.}}
+The amount of storage space is limited by browsers.
+Changes fire 'storage' event on [[dom/Window]].}}
 {{API_Object}}
 {{Examples_Section
 |Not_required=No